What is Relpax?Relpax is used to treat migraine attacks in adults. It shortens the duration of the headache but will not prevent attacks.

 Do not take Relpax if you have taken any of the following medications within the last 72 hours: ketoconazole, itraconazole, nefazodone, troleandomycin, clarithromycin, ritonavir, or nelfinavir.

 What should I tell my doctor before I take the first dose of Relpax?Tell your doctor about all prescription, over-the-counter, and herbal medications you are taking before beginning treatment with this drug.
 Also, talk to your doctor about your complete medical history, especially if you have a history of kidney or liver problems, high blood pressure, stroke or blood vessel disease, heart problems, or if you have risk factors for heart disease (such as high cholesterol, diabetes, smoking, obesity, or a family history of heart disease or stroke).
-Also tell your doctor if you are pregnant, planning to become pregnant, or are breastfeeding.
+Also tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.

 What is the usual dosage?The information below is based on the dosage guidelines your doctor uses.
 Depending on your condition and medical history, your doctor may prescribe a different regimen.
 Do not change the dosage or stop taking your medication without your doctor's approval.